Get

 6. Be Mindful of Body Language

-Reading a cat’s body language can help you to better understand how they are reacting to what you’re doing, and how to better target your approach to help you best care for them.
-The following are some signs might indicate your cat’s feeling of uncertainty towards you and your mannerisms, so that you can reconsider going about things in a different manner.
+Reading a cat’s body language can help you to better understand how they are reacting to what you’re doing and how to better target your approach to help you best care for them.
+The following are signs that might indicate your cat’s feeling of uncertainty toward you and your mannerisms, so you can reconsider going about things in a different manner.

 Possible signs of feline uncertainty can include: